Maxeon Solar Technologies (NASDAQ:MAXN) Shares Gap Down to $23.00

-Maxeon Solar Technologies, Ltd. (NASDAQ:MAXN – Get Rating) gapped down before the market opened on Tuesday .
+Maxeon Solar Technologies, Ltd. (NASDAQ:MAXN – Get Rating)’s stock price gapped down before the market opened on Tuesday .
 The stock had previously closed at $23.00, but opened at $21.50.
-Maxeon Solar Technologies shares last traded at $22.21, with a volume of 1,514 shares.
+Maxeon Solar Technologies shares last traded at $22.21, with a volume of 1,514 shares changing hands.

-Several equities analysts have weighed in on the stock.
-The Goldman Sachs Group upgraded shares of Maxeon Solar Technologies from a “sell” rating to a “buy” rating and lifted their price objective for the stock from $9.00 to $27.00 in a research report on Wednesday, September 7th.
-Northland Securities began coverage on shares of Maxeon Solar Technologies in a research note on Monday, August 8th.
+A number of brokerages have issued reports on MAXN.
+The Goldman Sachs Group raised shares of Maxeon Solar Technologies from a “sell” rating to a “buy” rating and lifted their target price for the company from $9.00 to $27.00 in a research note on Wednesday, September 7th.
+Morgan Stanley lifted their target price on shares of Maxeon Solar Technologies from $14.00 to $21.00 and gave the company an “equal weight” rating in a research note on Thursday, August 18th.
+Raymond James lowered shares of Maxeon Solar Technologies from an “outperform” rating to a “market perform” rating in a research note on Tuesday, August 16th.
+Finally, Northland Securities began coverage on shares of Maxeon Solar Technologies in a research note on Monday, August 8th.
 They set an “outperform” rating and a $22.00 target price for the company.
-Morgan Stanley lifted their target price on shares of Maxeon Solar Technologies from $14.00 to $21.00 and gave the company an “equal weight” rating in a research note on Thursday, August 18th.
-Finally, Raymond James lowered shares of Maxeon Solar Technologies from an “outperform” rating to a “market perform” rating in a research note on Tuesday, August 16th.
 Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
 Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $22.20.

 Maxeon Solar Technologies Stock Performance